vmaaik/vmaaik.github.io/_posts/2018-8-6-AWS-101 - API Gateway.md

 - You can log results to CloudWatch,
 - If you are using JS/AJAX that users multiple domains with API gateway, ensure that you have enabled CORS on API Gateway
 - CORS is enforced by the client.
+- Import API's using Swagger 2.0 definition files
+- API Gateway can be throttled - Default limits are 10K RPS or 5K concurrently
+- You can configure API Gateway as a SOAP Webservice pass-through

+### Advance API Gateway

+You can use the API Gateway Import API feature to import an API from an external definition file into API Gateway.
+Currently, the Import API feature supports Swagger v2.0 definition files.

+With the Import API you can either create a new API by submitting a POST request that includes a Swagger definition in the payload and endpoint configuration, or you can update an existing API by using a PUT request that contains Swagger definition in the payload.
+You can update an API by overwriting it with a new definition, or merge a definition with an existing API.
+You specify the options using a mode query parameter in the request URL.

+### API Throttling

+By default, API gateway limits the steady-state request rate to 10,000 requests per second(rps) The maximum concurrent request is 5000 requests across all APIs within an AWS account.

+If you go over 10,000 requests per second or 5000 concurrent request you will receive a 429 To Many Requests error response

+* If a caller submits 10,000 requests in a one second period evenly, API Gateway processes all requests without dropping any.
+* if the caller sends 10,00- requests in the first millisecond, API Gateway serves 5,000 of those requests and throttles the rest in the one second-period.
+* if the caller submits 5,000 requests in the first millisecond and then evenly spreads another 5,000 requests through the remaining 999 milliseconds (for example, about 5 requests every millisecond) API Gateway processes all 10,000 requests in the one-second period without returning 429 Too Many Requests error responses.

+### SOAP Webservice PassThrough

+You can configure API Gateway as a SOAP web service pass-through.

 ------------
 *Notes based mainly on Cloud Guru Course - [AWS Certified Developer](https://acloud.guru/learn/aws-certified-developer-associate-june-2018) and [AWS Whitepapers](https://aws.amazon.com/whitepapers/)*